 As much as estate agents like to profess they are acting in the interests of both parties (the buyer and the seller), they simply aren’t.
 Because it’s impossible.
 How can you negotiate the highest price for the seller, and the lowest price for the buyer?
 You can’t.

 Estate agents that charge a commission would favour a higher selling price since this means a bigger slice of the (commission) pie!

 Then there’s the age-old issue of gazumping.
 Gazumping occurs when the seller of a property accepts an offer from one interested party, but then accepts a higher offer from someone else.
 This is legal in England and Wales prior to the exchange of contracts.
 But by that time, you may have paid for surveys and all sorts.
 The only way gazumping can be made possible is if the estate agent is facilitating it by passing on the subsequent offer.
 Again, this would be acting in the interest of the seller and not the buyer.

-MoveSelf truly want to act in the interest of both the buyer and the seller – the process of buying and selling a property should be a pleasurable experience for both parties.
+MoveSelf truly want to act in the interest of both the buyer and the seller.
 Our industry standard online software ensures an unbiased service by providing a mechanism that enables property vendors and consumers to negotiate for themselves.
-Once an offer is accepted, no more offers can be made on a property unless the transaction collapses and hence it is impossible to gazump.
+Once an offer is accepted, no more offers can be made on a property via the MoveSelf platform.

 Problem 3: Viewing Availability and Sales Pitch